 In the print era, the United States government agencies published many of their documents and data through the Government Printing Office.

-Libraries acquired those materials, stored, organized, and preserved them, and promoted access to them by cataloging and indexing, and by providing guidance on their use to researchers.
+Libraries acquired those materials, stored, organized, and preserved them, and promoted access by cataloging and indexing them and providing guidance on their use to researchers.
 Many U.S. research libraries serve as regional and selective federal depositories, and maintain and continue to add to their collections of government print and microform publications.
-CRL preserves government publications that are not widely available elsewhere, especially U.S. state-level publications and publications of nations in the developing world.
+CRL preserves government publications that are not widely available elsewhere, especially U.S. state agency publications prior to 1950.

 Libraries also purchase access to government documents and data aggregated and republished by commercial publishers like ProQuest, LexisNexis, and others . . .

-In the digital era, government agencies expose documents, data, and information directly to the web, and “open government” data initiatives are being embraced at the local, state, and federal levels.
+In the digital era, government agencies expose documents, data, and information directly to the web, and “open government” data initiatives have been embraced in the U.S. at the local, state, and federal levels.
 As a result, more actors are involved in the production and distribution of government information, leading to greater complexities and contingencies in the supply chain.

 These actors include organizations responsible for the technologies that enable production and distribution of government information in electronic form: organizations that produce the software agencies use for creating digital documents and content . . .

-And the cloud-based applications and platforms, like Google Maps, YouTube, and FaceBook, which enable the storage, display, manipulation, and analysis of government-produced content, and its interoperability with related documents and information from other sources . . .
+And makers of the cloud-based applications and platforms, like Google Maps, YouTube, and FaceBook, that enable the storage, display, manipulation, and analysis of government-produced content, and its interoperability with related documents and information from other sources . . .